 City of Houston Office of Emergency Management The City has its EOC in the recently built Houston Emergency Center just north of the city center.
 The Center integrates all the City 911 activities and emergency management.

-Other areas where Amateur Radio operators have provided essensial communication support is the Houston Marathon, The Houston to Austin MS-150, Houston Moonlight Ramble; and countless other fun runs, bike rides and community events
+Other areas where Amateur Radio operators have provided essensial communication support is the Houston Marathon, BPMS-150, Wings Over Houston Airshow, Bike Around the Bay, Houston Moonlight Ramble; and countless other fun runs, bike rides and community events